chris-bratti/chrisbratti-website/README.md

 # ChrisBratti.com

-Written in Rust with the Leptos framework
+A full-stack resume website, written in Rust with the Leptos framework